Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Introduction

-In this work, we show that no approximation is needed when using CET to defend against Spectre BTB.
-We do this by introducing SpecIBT: a simple forward-edge CFI protection specifically designed against the Spectre BTB attacker model.
-With SpecIBT, the caller saves the function pointer it is about to indirectly call in a register and the callee checks that the value in this register is the correct one.
-This check is useless in the absence of speculation, but it {\em precisely} detects misspeculation, in which case we set a misspeculation flag register that is used as a mask by Speculative Load Hardening (SLH).
-Our current defense relies on Ultimate SLH~\cite{ZhangBCSY23} (very similar to strong SLH~\cite{PatrignaniG21}), which uses the misspeculation flag to mask not only the values loaded from memory, but also any operands that could be leaked via timing (\IE branch conditions, addresses of memory accesses, etc.).
+In this work, we show that no approximation is needed when using CET to defend against Spectre BTB \newreviews[REQ2]{and RSB}.
+We do this by introducing \Triosecuris: a simple \removereviews[REQ2]{forward-edge }CFI protection specifically designed against the Spectre BTB \newreviews[REQ2]{and RSB} attacker models.
+With \Triosecuris, the caller saves the function pointer it is about to indirectly call in a register and the callee checks that the value in this register is the correct one.
+This check is useless in the absence of speculation, but it {\em precisely} detects misspeculation, in which case we set a misspeculation flag register that is used as a mask by Speculative Load Hardening (SLH). \newreviews[REQ2]{For returns, we use the same kind of check, but with the return address on the stack, to detect RSB misspeculation and again set the SLH flag.} \Triosecuris currently relies on Ultimate SLH~\cite{ZhangBCSY23}, a Spectre PHT defense (very similar to strong SLH~\cite{PatrignaniG21}) using the misspeculation flag to mask not only the values loaded from memory, but also any operands that could be leaked via timing (\IE branch conditions, addresses of memory accesses, etc.).

 \ifsooner \ch{Current contributions explain what we did, but we may want to explain better what's novel or interesting.} \fi